MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md.md

 ## Setup

 > [!IMPORTANT]
-> 1. Grounding with Bing Search has a separate [Terms of Use agreement](https://www.microsoft.com/en-us/bing/apis/grounding-legal-preview) you need to agree to in order to move forward.
-Please [use this form](https://forms.office.com/r/2j3Sgu8S9K) to sign the agreement.
-After you have signed the form, it will take 1-3 days for us to whitelist your subscription.
 > 2. Please make sure your resource is created in `EastUS`.
 > 3. We recommend using the following models: `gpt-3.5-turbo-0125`, `gpt-4-0125-preview`, `gpt-4-turbo-preview`, `gpt-4-turbo`, `gpt-4-turbo-2024-04-09`, `gpt-4o`, `gpt-4o-mini`, `gpt-4o-mini-2024-07-18`